Aclevo/cssheet/README.md

 ```
 This creates a hyperlink, with the text decoration underline.

-# Credits
+## Made with love by Cob:web Development and our Open source contributors:

-Made with love by Adam Salt and Cob:web Development
+Adam Salt - Lead Developer

 Jaiden Collins, Official Cob:web Developer - Contributing a fix that made dynamic font-sizes not work on mobile

-#### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.dev/discord
+### Please join the Cob:web Development discord to talk to us and contribute to our projects: https://cob-web.dev/discord